Getting a Contractor's License

 Who can be a qualifying party?

-The qualifying party may be a sole proprietorship, one of the partners of a partnership, one of the members of a limited liability company, one of the officers of a corporation or an employee of the contracting business.
+The qualifying party may be a sole proprietor, one of the partners of a partnership, one of the members of a limited liability company, one of the officers of a corporation or an employee of the contracting business.

 What is the qualifying party required to do?